 The DAX future has always been addressed by me as one of the best futures to develop training systems for because this is what I said or I used to say, it responds very well to a number of models.

-I have plenty of systems but the truth is the in the last months I’m losing money on DAX future.
+I have plenty of systems but the truth is that in the last months I’m losing money on DAX future.
 Not only me but also some colleagues, other traders.

 I’m talking to other automated traders.